rancherfederal/carbide-docs/docs/registry-docs/pulling-images.md

 This page will walk you through how you can pull the secured images from the hardened registry, whether you're working in a connected or airgapped environment.

-**NOTE**: There is currently a Cosign [bug](https://github.com/sigstore/cosign/issues/2208) when using Harbor as your target registry and using the `cosign copy` command.
-Please utilize the Airgapped instructions if using Harbor.

 ## Requirements

 * [Cosign](https://docs.sigstore.dev/cosign/installation/)